bookofproofs/bookofproofs.github.io/_sources/history/18th-century/savart.md

 **Félix Savart** was a French mathematician who worked on electricity and enunciated the Biot-Savart law.

 ### Mathematical Profile (Excerpt):
-* The family had a long association with Mézières, Gérard's father (Félix's paternal grandfather), also a native of that city, had been involved with the founding of the engineering school there in 1748.
 * Gérard Savart moved to Metz where he was in charge of draftsmen at the engineering school.
-* Félix and his older brother Nicolas (born 1790) had their early schooling in Metz.
-* With a strong family tradition of involvement with military engineering schools, one might have expected Félix Savart to also go down that path.
 * Savart spent around two years from 1808 to 1810 studying at a hospital in Metz.
 * It was at this time, after training in the Metz hospital, that Savart became a regimental surgeon in Napoleon's army.
 * In 1814 Savart was discharged from the army and resumed his medical training.